humit/incidence-report/README.md

 Incidence report data collection script README v2.0

-This script collects various system data to produce an incidence report and an archive of system files for the purpose of forensic inspection and currently supports Linux/IBM AIX/Sun Solaris and HP-UX .
+This script collects various system data to produce an incidence report and an archive of system files for the purpose of forensic inspection and currently supports `Linux`/`IBM AIX`/`Sun Solaris` and `HP-UX`.

-In order to prevent any unwanted system load it runs the commands via the log() function which uses the 'nice' command to execute commands with lower priority.
+In order to prevent any unwanted system load it runs the commands via the `log()` function which uses the `nice` command to execute commands with lower priority.

-For this purpose, all new commands should use log() function to call them.
+For this purpose, all new commands should use `log()` function to prevent degraded performance on production systems.

-Script should be run as root user, either directly by root user or via the su/sudo commands.
+Script should be run as `root` user, either directly by root user or via the `su`/`sudo` commands.

-The directories for MD5SUM collection is listed inside MD5SUMDIRS variable.
+The directories for MD5SUM collection is listed inside `MD5SUMDIRS` variable.
 It should be modified inside the script according to the needs.

 When run, it first creates a tar archive and then collects the information in the following order: